LGBT Tobacco Prevention Initiative

 According to data from researchers in West Virginia University's School of Public Health and the state Bureau for Public Health's Division of Tobacco Prevention nearly 41 percent of people in the Lesbian, Gay, Bisexual, Transgender (LGBT) community smoke, compared to 23.9 percent of the state's general population.
 While research has not determined a reason for the higher rates, tobacco advertising and stressors play a role for their higher smoking rates.
 Stressors including bullying and homophobia can drive people to smoke.
 Smoking is about stress, and without being comfortable to talk about stressors, including societal pressures related to sexual orientation, a person isn't likely to successfully quit smoking.

-For more information about the LGBT Tobacco Prevention Initiative contact Michael Vincent at Covenant House email@example.com or Paul Milam at Covenant House pmilam@wvcovenanthouse or see link below.
+For more information about the LGBT Tobacco Prevention Initiative contact Michael Vincent at Covenant House email@example.com or Kate Tabor at Covenant House ktabor@wvcovenanthouse.